top of page

 Informational display board at Cardiff Castle entrance featuring a map, key, photos of the castle, and visitor information symbols.

-Our Cardiff Castle experience rating
+Our Cardiff Castle Experience Rating

 A couple takes a selfie with a historic stone castle in the background, smiling and waving to the camera.